 Actually if you know what you’re doing you can probably do it with the other platforms as well but don’t expect me to be able to show you how to do it.
 For me the £100 seems a sensible amount of money to pay someone so I don’t have to do that sort of stuff.

 What other savings are there?
 Some people produce their own covers.
 Well if you’re a gifted artist that’s fine.
+With the Tallis Steelyard stories I use the finest artists the western world has known.
 But remember the book cover is the thing people see.
 It’s the thing that leaps out from the Amazon webpage shouting ‘Buy me.’
-Do you want it to look amateur and rubbish?
-Personally I’d pay the money.

 Then there’s the editor.
 Frankly the £180 you spend there is the best money you do spend.
 If you spend nothing at all, still spend the money on the editor.